tompidev/TD-Grub2-Theme-Installer/README.md

 - First download the desired theme to your PC.
   Downloads library you find here: [GRUB Themes - KDE Store](https://store.kde.org/browse?cat=109&ord=latest) or here [GRUB Themes - Gnome-look.org](https://www.gnome-look.org/browse?cat=109&ord=latest)

-- Unzip the downloaded file and copy this unzipped folder into the Themes directory inside the "TD Bootloader Themes" folder.
+- Unzip the downloaded file and copy this unzipped folder into the Themes directory inside the "TD-Grub2-Theme-Installer" folder.

+  (Look at the correct directory structure inside the themes folder)

 - Now follow the steps of the Installation process